intel/mlir-extensions/README.md

 python scripts/add_dialect.py <name-of-new-dialect>
 ```
 This will
-* generate directories in the appropriate directories (include/mlir/Dialect and lib/dialect)
+* generate directories in the appropriate directories (`include/mlir/Dialect` and `lib/dialect`)
 * Extend/Create cmake infrastrcuture with defaults
-* Create stub soruce files for IR/Ops
+* Create stub source files for IR/Ops

-Also add your dialect to `lib/Conversion/IMEXPassDetail.h`.
+Also add your dialect to `include/imex/InitIMEXDialects.h` and to `lib/Conversion/IMEXPassDetail.h`.

 Now fill in what's marked with FIXME